DougAnderson444/libp2pday2023/slides.md

 - 👜 **Wallets** - libp2p connected/backed up wallets

 ## Imagine being able to pull functionality off the shelf and plug it into your lib2p app!

 ---
 layout: center
+---

+# A New, Networked, Composable Web

+Time to rethink how we build next-gen of apps.

+---
+layout: center